darumatic/apigee-cli/Welcome.rst

 When to use this over the official tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apigee Corporation maintains their own fully-featured CLI for the Apigee Management API (`apigeetool-node`_) that can be used as an SDK to orchestrate tasks and may be more than suitable for your needs.
+`Apigee Corporation maintains their own fully-featured CLI for the Apigee Management API`_ that can be used as an SDK to orchestrate tasks and may be more than suitable for your needs.

 Our Apigee CLI provides a simpler command-line experience with CI/CD and SSO features in mind.